keyehzy/cctb/README.md

 ![Build Status](https://github.com/keyehzy/cctb/actions/workflows/cmake.yml/badge.svg)
 ![Clang Format](https://github.com/keyehzy/cctb/actions/workflows/clang-format.yml/badge.svg)

-# CCTB --- A tightbinding software written in C++
+# CCTB --- A tight binding software written in C++

-This is a software package for simulating tightbinding models.
+This is a software package for simulating tight binding models.
 It aims to be a simple and easy to use, making adding new models straightforward.
 Once you have a model, you can use it to calculate the band structure, density of states, and other properties.

 ## Building: